Ten Unique Places to Discover in Northern England

 Yet there is much more to a trip to an England than just the capital of London and the southern home countries that surround it.

 Northern England offers plenty of unique attractions for tourists, adventure seekers and visitors from all over the world.

-Take a peek at the Globetrooper recommendations for the top ten places to visit in the north of England.
+Take a peek at our Globetrooper recommendations for our top ten unique places to discover in Northern England.

 Other exhibitions at the York Dungeons museum include Ghosts of York, Guy Fawkes, Bloody Vikings, Dick Turpin, and Witches Burned Alive.

 If you are thinking this is like the London Dungeon then you would be correct, its the northern version of the attraction, York, after all, used to be considered the capital of the north and is also home to the world famous ‘York Minster Cathedral‘ pictured top.

 2. Northern Quarter